kaizhu256/node-utility2/README.md

 # this shell script will
     # 1. npm install utility2
-    # 2. serve a webpage that will interactively run
+    # 2. serve a webpage that will interactively run browser tests and coverage
-        browser-tests and browser-coverage on itself

 # instruction
     # 1. copy and paste this entire shell script into a console and press enter